miczac/noisethoughts/README.md

 No time for projects, just teaching and preparing lectures!
 But ... it gets me money on a regular basis, so ...
 And, it will get better!  ;)
+That's what I thought ... back then!  :/